athankefalas/RouteLinkKit/README.md

 * Uses UIKit based navigation, and exposes the navigation controller in use.

 **Limitations:**
-* Uses UIKit based navigation, which limits any product to work only on platforms that support UIKit.
+* Uses UIKit based navigation, which limits any products to work only on platforms that support UIKit.
 * Minor set up and configuration may be required.
-* All routes managed by a specific must be of the same type.
+* All routes managed by a specific router must be of the same base type.
+* Limited testing capability due to the fact that internally it uses native NavigationLink views.

 ### ❗️Disclaimer

-This mini framework is simply a proof of concept, and has only been tested with iOS and iPadOS, using the SwiftUI App lifecycle.
+This mini framework started as a proof of concept, and has only been tested with iOS and iPadOS, using the SwiftUI App lifecycle.
 As a result, it is provided as is and without ANY warranty of any kind.
 If you plan to use this framework, especially in producion code, please do a round of testing before commiting to it.